 “Something.
 Don’t fret, old girl.
 Something always does turn up!”

-Now, as it happened, Something was passing by the window just as Grandpa Oakendoor had mentioned his name.
-He saw Wolfie’s wan face and made up his mind at once: here was one very special turn up to do before he turned in for the night.
+Now, as it happened, Something was passing by the window just as Grandpa Oakendoor mentioned him.
+He saw Wolfie’s wan face and made up his mind at once: here was one very special turning up to do before he turned in for the night.